Technical Requirements and Troubleshooting

 - Run ActiveX controls and plug-in = Enable

-- The ACT domain (act.org) and address space cannot be blocked (e.g., through firewall, router, or other settings).
+- The ACT domains (testadministration.org, act-prod.taocloud.org, testregistration.org) and address space cannot be blocked (e.g., through firewall, router, or other settings).

-- Workstations must have broadband connections (256 Kbits/second or faster sustained download capacity to the workstation).
-Dial-up connections are not supported.
+- Workstations must have broadband connections (256 Kbts/second or faster sustained download capacity to the workstation).
+Dial-up connections are not supported or allowed.

 The first step to determine if your site meets the hardware/software requirements for Workplace Observation is to perform a Workstation Validation test located at: https://testadministration.org/nontestcds/launch?TESTTITLEID=119.

-- Workstation must be capable of receiving and displaying audio/video at 256Kbits/second or faster at a sustained download capacity.
+- Workstations must be capable of receiving and displaying audio/video at 256Kbits/second or faster at a sustained download capacity.

-- Proctor must make sure each workstation's volume control is not set to mute.
+- Testing staff must make sure each workstation’s volume control is not set to mute

 - Flash (version 9.0 or higher) is required.
 The Flash player must be set to a minimum of 100KB of local storage.
 Flash cookies must be enabled.